 Even if you’ve been living under the rock that is quarantine, you’ve probably heard about the George Floyd protests erupting across the world for the last week.
 The purpose of these posts is to break down the stuff I’ve seen white people posting in response to this movement.
 In Part I, I covered topics like white privilege, “All Lives Matter” and “I’m Colorblind.”
 We’re building on that platform for this next part, so go back and skim if you haven’t read it.
-In Part II, we’re focusing on the language used to describe civil disobedience by the media and social media, tactics used by protesters both historically and throughout this movement, and concerns about small businessesbeing looted.
-I was originally going to cover police brutality in this post as well, but I’m bumping that to Part III to give it the space it deserves.
+In Part II, we’re focusing on the language used to describe civil disobedience by the media and social media, tactics used by protesters both historically and throughout this movement, and concerns about small businesses being looted.

 PASSIVE V. ACTIVE

 Joshua Adams does a great job handling this issue in his article, “The Importance of Active vs. Passive Voice in Protest Coverage” and I encourage you to read it.

 For the purpose of this conversation, I’m going to summarize his main points.

 Active voice is subject then verb: “Jane ate pizza”

 Passive voice inverts this format: “Pizza was eaten by Jane.”

 While the sentences essentially deliver the same message, their structure impacts how we process them.
 Our brain focuses on the first part of the sentence more than the second part, so while we see “Jane” more in the first sentence, we see “Pizza” more in the second.